— MY RESPONSIBILITIES

 Jaiya is not happy with the tech tools her team uses to communicate internally and externally.
-She likes Slack’s ability to separate tasks for specific team members but finds the platform “clunky”.
-While she likes the security of Signal’s end to end encryption, she wishes it had more organizational capabilities.
-She is also concerned that participants in her demonstrations aren’t vigilant enough about scrubbing images before they go out on social media.
 While she acknowledges that communication within her team is difficult when they become spread out during protests, she’d rather keep her head up than be distracted by texting or using a device.

 We are a design research team researching how to best support activists and organizers of direct action campaigns, and we’re looking to connect with socially conscious groups and individuals who can help us to understand the challenges of creating positive change.